 The classes and relation between abstract/concept and classes come from the DBPedia ontology.
 The DBPedia ontology is an ontology that has been created by extracting structured data from Wikipedia.

-In this blog post we are not going to use the l3-case, since the dataset becomes too unbalanced and there are too few instances for each class, so we are not able to train a decent classification model.
+In this blog post we are not going to use the l3-case, since the dataset becomes too unbalanced and there are too few instances for each class and we are not able to train a decent classification model.

 For Portuguese, we query our local DBPedia triplestore given the 342K+ wikipedia names and obtain only 33K abstracts for that language.
 These abstracts are merged with the English ones in order to get similar datasets for model training and estimation.

-The current version of the BERT extension includes 3 nodes as shown in Figure 1:
+The current version of the BERT extension includes three nodes (as shown in Figure 1):

 Choosing the model

-First of all, the user must select a model with the Model Selector node, and the most simple way to do that is to use one of the models from the TensorFlow hub repository.
-Currently there are 8 models available.
+First of all, the user must select a model with the Model Selector node, and the most simple way to do that is to use one of the models from the TensorFlow hub or Hugging Face repository.
 In order to make the results for two datasets comparable, we are going to use the models with the same parameters: cased, L=12, H=768, A=12.
 The parameters notation is the following:

 - L — number of transformer blocks;